 Academic ability is widely distributed, but access to high-quality guidance and instruction is not.

-Despite coming from a low-income, care-experienced background, experiencing periods of homelessness, and having been educated at the only further education college in the UK to receive an ‘Inadequate’ Ofsted rating in 2024, I progressed to offers from leading UK institutions without the consistent and extensive private tuition and admissions support routinely available to more advantaged students.
+Despite coming from a low-income, care-experienced background and having been educated at the only further education college in the UK to receive an ‘Inadequate’ Ofsted rating in 2024, I progressed to offers from leading UK institutions without the consistent and extensive private tuition and admissions support routinely available to more advantaged students.

-This was not because the system worked well, but because I was lucky enough to meet people who took the time to guide me when I had no structured support, and I am forever indebted to them.
+This was not because the system worked well, but because I was fortunate enough to meet kind people who took the time to guide me when I had no structured support, and I am forever indebted to them.

 At the same time, I saw many students with the ability to reach and excel at leading universities who lacked consistent academic and admissions support, and whose outcomes were shaped by that absence rather than by any limitation in ability.